Anime0t4ku/Gentleman/README.md

 The updater is optional and is released as a separate download.
 To use it, download `Gentleman-Updater-Windows-x86_64.zip`, extract `Gentleman-Updater.exe`, and place it next to `Gentleman.exe`.
 When an update is found, Gentleman can then start the updater for you.

 The normal Gentleman release ZIP only contains `Gentleman.exe`.
-User folders such as `config/`, `menu/`, and `themes/` are created on first launch and are not part of the release ZIP.
+User folders such as `config/`, `menu/`, `themes/`, and locally scraped metadata or artwork folders are created on first launch or when needed, and are not part of the release ZIP.

 ## Navigation